MapsPeople/docs/src/map/map-styling/display-settings-ios.md

 var mapControl: MPMapControl? = nil
 ```

-Add buttons for toggling display settings for a type, a single location and multiple locations.
+Add buttons for toggling display rules for a type, a single location and multiple locations.

 ```swift
 let typeDisplayButton = UIButton.init()